josephRog/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 ![alt text][image4]

 Some of these images may be more difficult to classify than the average sign from the training set due to their scale and orientation.
 For example the stop sign and roundabout sign actually extend slightly outside of the frame.
+Additionally the 3rd picture (Wild animals crossing) is at a not insignificant angle.

 #### 2. Discuss the model's predictions on these new traffic signs and compare the results to predicting on the test set.
 At a minimum, discuss what the predictions were, the accuracy on these new predictions, and compare the accuracy to the accuracy on the test set (OPTIONAL: Discuss the results in more detail as described in the "Stand Out Suggestions" part of the rubric).